 Going to a Mariners game on a budget?
-Here are the best food deals at T-Mobile Park
+Here are the best food and drink deals at T-Mobile Park

 Beer for $7 or less

-You can find 12-ounce cans of beer for $5 or $6 at select concession stands throughout the park, but you have to know where you’re going — these stands are sneaky and look very similar to other beer stands.
+You can find 12-ounce cans of beer for $5 or $6 at select concession stands throughout the park, but you have to know where you’re going — these stands are sneaky and look similar to other beer stands.
 On the lower level, look for stands behind sections 105, 111, 132, 136 and 137.

-Check the Value Beer section on the T-Mobile Park website for the full list of stadium locations.
+Check the Value Beer section on the T-Mobile Park website for the full list of stadium sites.
 Miller High Life and Busch Light are $5, and Reuben’s Brews Crikey IPA and Bale Breaker Top Cutter IPA are $6.

 The ‘Pen right next to the Mariners bullpen in center field also offers a happy hour from the time gates open until an hour before the game starts, where you can find $7 draft beers from any concession stand.